whalesyong/tp/docs/UserGuide.md

 Updates quantity and/or expiry date of an Ingredient in storage
 <br> To update an ingredient, enter its name and current expiry date.
 If there is no expiry date you can leave it empty

+<br> Please add date in YYYY/MM/DD format only future dates will be accepted
 **Usage:**
 ```plaintext
 update -ingredient={ingredientName} [-expiry={expiryDate}] [-qty={quantity}] [-new_expiry={newExpiryDate]